Workgrid Software

 From Internal Tool to Strategic Solution

-Working closely with engineers who were both building apps and developing the builder itself, we reverse-engineered the process of app creation and translated those steps into a visual experience.
+Working closely with engineers who were both building apps and developing the Builder itself, we reverse-engineered the process of app creation and translated those steps into a visual experience.
 Early sketches laid the foundation for the MVP, and we used open-source libraries to stand up a drag-and-drop canvas quickly.

 Original sketches for the Builder layout

-The first version of the builder reduced app development time dramatically—from months down to just hours in some cases.
+The first version of the Builder reduced app development time dramatically—from months down to just hours in some cases.

 Opportunistic enhancement